 Learning opportunities developed through collaborative and reciprocal partnerships between community, faculty/staff and students.
 The site of learning can be the classroom, the community or a land-based setting and the spectrum of engagement can vary from knowledge exchange and consultation to involvement, collaboration, and co-creation with community partners.

-Campus Integrated Learning (CIL)
+Campus and Global Integrated Learning

 A Senate-approved academic program that alternates academic study with paid, fulltime, supervised work experience.
 It is linked to the student’s area of study in appropriate fields of business, industry, government, social services, academic research and the professions in accordance with minimum criteria.